Healtheconomist/Datascience_4/README.md

 The following files are available for the train and test data.
 Their descriptions are equivalent.

-- 'tidydata.txt': Tidy dataset who merges the training and the test sets to create one data set containing the average of each variable for each activity and each subject.
+- 'df_final.txt': Tidy dataset who merges the training and the test sets to create one data set containing the average of each variable for each activity and each subject.

 - 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.